-Theme iii.
-Agro-industrialisation in the context of trade regimes: Implications for AEAS to the growing local demand.
+Ethiopia's annual soybean production was around 120,000 mt which should increase by 5000 mt in response to the growing local demand.
 The main soya bean production areas are in western part of Ethiopia.
 About 95% of Ethiopia's soya bean export is to India, China, Vietnam, Canada and Pakistan.
 Soybean is a multipurpose crop with increasing demand based on its usefulness as a feed, food & fuel crop.
 The crop is an alternative to addressing malnutrition among communities as it comprises 36% protein, 20% oil, 30% carbohydrates, dietary fibre, minerals, and vitamins.
 Despite these, soybean production remains very low in Ethiopia.
 With increased soybean adoption and yield Ethiopia will become soybean demand-driven society rather than supply-driven, given that soybean demand is proliferating.
 Growing demand for soybeans offers a significant opportunity for smallholder farmers (SHFs) to increase their incomes and nutrition.
 SHFs however face challenges to realize full potentials of soya bean crop across the value chain.
 In line with this, a project was started to increase production from 1800 kg/ha to 2500 kg/ha, add value on soybean while reducing post-harvest losses.
 Using an action research and mixed methods approach involving experiments comparing new varieties with local varieties as well as conventional and new practices, 120 farmers were engaged.
 Results show that following the promotion, 20% of targeted farmers produced an average of 1750 mt per hectare while 80% produced an average of 2350 mt per hectare.
-After introduction and use of pics bag, storage loss reduced by 6% leading to

-1.Promotion of Soya bean (GLYCIMEMAX) improved variety (TGX), value addition and marketing in Ethiopia Habtamu Legesse, Akeredolu Mercy, Okiror Ande & Tesfaye Worku; Sasakawa Africa Association, Ethiopia contractual business linkages between farmers and a food processing entity - BICA factory.
+After introduction and use of pics bag, storage loss reduced by 6% leading to contractual business linkages between farmers and a food processing entity - BICA factory.
 In conclusion, the action research process of promoting a highly performing variety, accompanied with extension support led to increased productivity.
-Reducing post-harvest losses and linking with a viable market due to quality of the
+Reducing post-harvest losses and linking with a viable market due to quality of the produce have also been possible.